Matt Lintz: Career

 Lintz starred in commercials from the age of four.
 He made his acting debut in Rob Zombie's Halloween II (2009).
 In 2015, Lintz auditioned for the role of Spider-Man in Captain America: Civil War.
 He was reportedly among the top three actors in talks for the role, but he eventually lost the role to Tom Holland.

 In 2018, he appeared in the Primetime Emmy Award-winning show, The Alienist alongside Daniel Brühl.
 That same year, Lintz played the older version of Henry in the ninth season of the television series, The Walking Dead.
 He made a guest appearance in the tenth season.
 Lintz's younger brother, Macsen, played a younger version of his character while his older sister, Madison, had previously starred in the first two seasons.

 In November 2020, it was revealed in set photos that Lintz would be playing Bruno Carrelli in the Disney+ series Ms. Marvel set in the Marvel Cinematic Universe (MCU).
 The show premiered on June 8, 2022, and ran for six episodes.

 In 2022, Lintz was announced as a content creator partner for G Fuel.

 Personal life

-In May 2024, Lintz announced that he was engaged to his partner, Gracie Sapp.
+In May 2024, Lintz announced on social media that he was engaged to his partner, with the two marrying a year later.

-In May 2025, the couple announced their marriage.
+In August 2026, the couple announced that they were expecting a child.